 The Landscape

-There was a lot of areas that were as barren and drab as I have ever seen.
-But there was lots and lots of concentrated areas of cactuses generally dominated by the Elephant Cactus (similar but not to be confused with the Saguaro Cactus of Arizona).
-Other vegetation of interest was the Boojum Trees (endemic to Baja) and Baja California Tree Yuca.
-There was probably close to 10 species of cactus that were common.
+There were a lot of areas that were as barren and drab as I have ever seen.
+But there were lots and lots of concentrated areas of cactuses generally dominated by the Elephant Cactus (similar but not to be confused with the Saguaro Cactus of Arizona).
+Other vegetation of interest was the Boojum Trees (endemic to Baja) and the Baja California Tree Yuca.
+There were probably close to 10 species of cactus that were common.

 Boojum Tree & Elephant Cactus

-From a cyclist’s perspective the desert and terrain are fairly flat overall with hilly areas and a few mountains.
-Under reasonable temperatures I would categorize “most” of the Baja fairly easy to bike.
+From a cyclist’s perspective, the desert and terrain are fairly flat overall, with hilly areas and a few mountains.
+Under reasonable temperatures, I would categorize “most” of the Baja as fairly easy to bike.
 Except for headwinds.
-Supposedly by biking south you should get a few tails winds.
+Supposedly, by biking south, you should get a few tail winds.
 I got a crazy amount of headwinds with NO tailwinds.
-That being said in the heat I realized that a headwind was way better than no wind at all.
+That being said, in the heat, I realized that a headwind was way better than no wind at all.

 Lots of nothing